 What laws apply to the breeding and selling of dogs?

-The breeding and sale of dogs is regulated by the Breeding of Dogs Act 1973 and the Breeding and Sale of Dogs (Welfare) Act 1999.
+The breeding and sale of dogs is regulated by the Breeding of Dogs Act 1973, the Breeding of Dogs Act 1991 and the Breeding and Sale of Dogs (Welfare) Act 1999.

 Can a licence be granted to anyone?

-What matters will a local authority take into account when deciding whether to grant a licence?
+What will a local authority consider when deciding whether to grant a licence?

-When deciding whether to grant a licence the local authority will take into account the suitability of the accommodation and the adequacy of food, drink and bedding material.
-The local authority will want to ensure that the dogs will be adequately exercised and visited at suitable intervals and that all reasonable precautions will be taken to prevent the spread of disease and to guard against fire or other emergencies.
+When deciding whether to grant a licence, the local authority will consider the suitability of the accommodation and the adequacy of food, drink and bedding material.
+It will want to ensure the dogs will be adequately exercised and visited at suitable intervals and that all reasonable precautions will be taken to prevent the spread of disease and to guard against fire or other emergencies.

 Conditions of a licence

 Where a person fails to comply with a condition of a licence they may be fined and/or imprisoned.
-The licence may also be cancelled by the local authority and the holder may be disqualified by a Court from keeping a breeding establishment for dogs and having custody of any dog for such period as the Court thinks fit.
+The licence may also be cancelled by the local authority and the holder may be disqualified by a court from keeping a breeding establishment for dogs and having custody of any dog for as long as the court thinks fit.

-The Court can also order delivery up of a dog in the custody of another person and order that the offender pay for that dog’s care until permanent arrangements are made for its care or disposal.
-Failure to comply with one of these types of orders is a criminal offence, punishable by a fine and/or imprisonment.
-Where an order for delivery up is made against some one other than the offender that person will be given the opportunity to make representations to the Court, and if an order is made, they will have the opportunity to appeal against the order.
+The court can also order delivery up of a dog in the custody of another person and order that the offender pay for that dog’s care until permanent arrangements are made for its care or disposal.
+Failure to comply with one of these orders is a criminal offence, punishable by a fine and/or imprisonment.
+Where an order for delivery up is made against someone other than the offender, that person will be given the opportunity to make representations to the court; if an order is made, they can appeal against the order.

 Any licence granted will, unless cancelled in the intervening period, need to be renewed on a yearly basis.
-If the licence holder dies the licence passes to his personal representatives for a period of 3 months.
-The personal representatives may apply to extend or further extend the period of 3 months to enable them to wind up the deceased’s estate.
+If the licence holder dies, the licence passes to his personal representatives for a period of three months.
+The personal representatives may apply to extend or further extend the period of three months to enable them to wind up the deceased’s estate.